Giuseppe Sabadini

 Giuseppe Sabadini (/it/; born 26 March 1949) is an Italian football coach and former player, who played as a defender.

 Club career

-Sabadini played 18 seasons (393 games, 17 goals) in the Serie A for U.C.
-Sampdoria, A.C.
-Milan, F.C.
-Catanzaro, Calcio Catania and Ascoli Calcio 1898.
+Sabadini played 18 seasons (393 games, 17 goals) in the Serie A for Sampdoria, Milan, Catanzaro, Catania and Ascoli.

 International career

 At international level, Sabadini earned four caps for the Italy national team, and was included in the Italian squad for the 1974 FIFA World Cup.
 He did not feature in any matches at the tournament.